-The WG notes the need to consider the workload of the Board in any proposed changes.
-Although a smaller Board has a strong appeal to many, the WG would also need to reassure itself that there would be sufficient Board members to effectively carry out the work that is required by the specific nature and governance model of ICANN.
+Although a smaller Board could have a strong appeal, the WG also underlines the need for having a sufficient number of Board Members to effectively carry out the work that is required to the Board by the specific nature and unique governance model of ICANN.

-Members of the WG are aware of the concerns raised by members of the community about the importance of the representative nature of the Board and the related issues of geographic, cultural and stakeholder diversity.
-The WG strongly supports the need for the continuation of such diversity on the Board, is committed to preserve that diversity regardless of the shape and model of the Board that is adopted as a result of this review, and believes that any change proposed needs to continue to provide genuine diversity.
+Members of the WG are aware of the resistance raised by members of the community to reducing the size of the Board and, in particular, because of the importance of the representative nature of the Board and the related issues of geographic, cultural and stakeholder diversity.
+The WG strongly supports the need for the continuation of such diversity on the Board and is fully committed to preserving that diversity.
 Some WG members are particularly mindful of the importance of the Nominating Committee process for providing that balance and diversity.

 The WG also notes that the Board, while it has members drawn from the ICANN Supporting Organisations, is not a representative Board.
-The Bylaws state quite clearly that Board members have a fiduciary obligation to act for the good of the corporation as a whole and not in the interests of the organisation that allowed them to be seated.
+The Bylaws state quite clearly (Art.
+VI, Section 7) that Board members "have the duty to act in what they reasonably believe are the best interests of ICANN and not as representatives of the entity that selected them, their employers, or any other organizations or constituencies."
+Further, inasmuch as ICANN is organized as a not-for-profit public benefit corporation, that duty also translates to acting in the best interests of the public that ICANN serves, namely the universe of Internet users.